scwatts/hicap/README.md

 hicap --help
 ```

-Alternatively, you can simply clone the git repo and use the `hicap-runner.py` script:
+Or clone the git repo and use the `hicap-runner.py` script:
 ```bash
 # Install into current directory by cloning
 git clone https://github.com/scwatts/hicap.git